 Raptors' Marc Gasol: Coming off bench Tuesday

-Gasol will come off the bench Tuesday against the Celtics, Blake Murphy of The Athletic reports.
+Gasol will come off the bench Tuesday against the Grizzlies, Blake Murphy of The Athletic reports.

-Gasol was productive during his first start at a Raptor on Sunday, posting 16 points, five rebounds and five assists in 24 minutes.
-However, coach Nick Nurse has noted that the starting center spot will be fluid.
-Serge Ibaka gets the nod Tuesday against a stretch-five in Al Horford.
+Tuesday will mark Gasol's sixth time coming off the bench as a member of the Raptors.
+In five previous games as a reserve, he's averaged 7.8 points, 6.0 rebounds, 3.8 assists and a combined 2.0 steals/blocks across 20.0 minutes.

 More News